ReubenTanLiYao/fop-assignment/README.md

 Event Advanced Search & Filter (completed)

 The Event Advanced Search feature allows users to search for events using more detailed criteria beyond basic date-based searching.
-Users can filter events by event title keywords, date ranges, and event duration.
+Users can filter events by event title keywords, date ranges, event duration,event location, event type and event attendees.
 This makes it easier to locate specific events, especially when the number of scheduled events increases.
 This feature merits extra marks because it demonstrates the ability to process and filter stored data dynamically using multiple conditions.
 It also shows a deeper understanding of file reading, string processing, and logical comparisons, as well as improving overall usability of the application.

 Event Statistics (completed)